Last Updated on 19 January 2026 by Cycloscope

 Why use a trailer?

 There’s no doubt a bike trailer is added weight, so what are the reasons you use it?
-Well, the reason I used it is the same one as many people do: to travel on a bike not specifically designed for touring.
+Well, the reason I used it is the same as many people: to travel on a bike not specifically designed for touring.

-Touring bikesย are built to carry heavy loads, they behave at their best when putting panniers on it, they are stiff, and they don’t wobble under the weight.
+Touring bikes are built to carry heavy loads; they perform best when fitted with panniers, are stiff, and don’t wobble under the weight.

-But maybe you don’t want to invest in an expansive touring bike when you already own a nice road bike or MTB or whatever.
-I like to say that every bike is a touring bike as long as you tour with it, but it still is not a great idea to load panniers on your expansive carbon bike.
+But maybe you don’t want to invest in an expensive touring bike when you already own a nice road bike, MTB, or whatever.
+I like to say that every bike is a touring bike as long as you tour with it, but it still is not a great idea to load panniers on your expensive carbon bike.

-Everyone is different and so is everyone’s bicycle travel style.
-Some people literally live on the road for years and years, it’s normal for them to carry more commodities, maybe a table, a chair, the musical instrument of their choice (I hope that’s not a double bass), or whatever they fancy.
-Some other people travel with young kids, and that means more gear.
+Everyone is different, and so is everyone’s bicycle travel style.
+Some people literally live on the road for years and years; it’s normal for them to carry more commodities, maybe a table, a chair, the musical instrument of their choice (I hope that’s not a double bass), or whatever they fancy.
+Some people travel with young kids, which means more gear.

 We’ll talk more about this topic in an upcoming article about Panniers VS Trailers (subscribe to the newsletter to be sure not to miss it).

 The Extrawheel trailer was designed in 2004 by Radoslaw Rakoczy in a garage in Poland.
-The concept is pretty innovative compared to the classic bike trailers, with the main feature being the size of the wheel.
+The concept is pretty innovative compared to classic bike trailers, with the main feature being the wheel size.

 The Extrawheel trailer is indeed a real spare wheel, supposed to be the same size as your bike’s wheels.
-Indeed, while the trailer as the Bob Yak or the Topeak has a 16″ wheel, the Extrawheel is available both in a 26″ and 700cc wheel version, the most common wheel sizes for touring bikes.
-Its manufacturer indeed, likes to mark this point, that you could use it as a spare in case your front wheel fails somehow.
+Indeed, while the trailer, such as the Bob Yak or the Topeak, has a 16″ wheel, the Extrawheel is available in both 26″ and 700c wheel sizes, the most common wheel sizes for touring bikes.
+Its manufacturer indeed likes to make this point: you can use it as a spare in case your front wheel fails.

 They are clipped to the hardened sprung steel fork, whose width can be adjusted, which is then connected to the welded steel frame (see the pictures for reference).

-The clipping is made in a way so that the trailer will detach itself in case of an accident, to avoid dragging you and your bike with it.
+The clip is designed so that the trailer will detach in the event of an accident, preventing it from dragging you and your bike.
 This also makes it really simple to disengage the trailer from the bike.
 No screws or nuts involved.

 The forks come in three versions: standard, long (recommended for 29ers), and wide (for fat-bikes).

-The frame itself is basically a pannier rack, you can also purchase it without a wheel to use the wheel of your choice.
+The frame itself is basically a pannier rack; you can also purchase it without a wheel and use your own wheel.
 You can use a smaller wheel if you want, although this will reduce the rolling benefits of a larger one, and you’ll also lose the spare-wheel deal if you do so.

-The Extrawheel came equipped with a pair of Ortlieb back-roller classics or bike-packer classics included in the retail price, but you fit all the most common bike panniers on it.
-Now Extrawheel is producing its own bike pannier brand and they are not included.
+The Extrawheel came equipped with a pair of Ortlieb back-roller classics or bike-packer classics included in the retail price, but you can fit all the most common bike panniers on it.
+Now, Extrawheel is producing its own bike pannier brand, and it is not included.

 Bike trailer’s Technical Specifications

-Taking a look at the specs, we can immediately see the Extrawheel is lighter than the Bob Yak (6.1kg), and about the same weight as the Topeak, but way shorter than both of them, making it easier to handle.
-Here the Specs of the ExtraWheel Voyager Pro, the cheapest trailer for this brand:
+Taking a look at the specs, we can immediately see that the Extrawheel is lighter than the Bob Yak (6.1kg) and about the same weight as the Topeak, but way shorter than both, making it easier to handle.
+Here are the Specs of the ExtraWheel Voyager Pro, the cheapest trailer for this brand:

 Frame and Fork